 Unfortunately, the last thing I wanted to do on September 11 was make progress and have a baby, so when I felt my body warming up I tried to stall it with warm baths, resting, etc. I have dubbed that 17 hour stretch Groundhog Day for labor.
 I wouldn’t let my body go forward and it wouldn’t go back, so I had the same. exact. contraction.
 All day long.
 By the end of the day I felt like I’d had a battering ram applied to the lower front of my pelvis.
 Great, I thought, I haven’t even started yet and I already feel black and blue on the inside.
 Looking back, this is probably a huge part of the reason this labor ended up being so difficult.
 But I am getting ahead of myself . . .

 When we got within a few hours of September 12 I was ready to work.
-We called our birth team “first responder” – a gorgeous mother of four that happens to be a doula.
-When Alexa walked in around 10:45 I looked up at her kind, comforting expression and briefly forgot I was in labor.
+We called our birth team “first responder” – Alexa – who is a mother of four and a doula.
+When she walked in around 10:45 I looked up at her kind, comforting expression and briefly forgot I was in labor.

 Alexa began helping me find different positions to labor in.
 She rubbed my hands and feet, focusing on pressure points that help with pain around my ankles.
 With her guidance and encouragement and Daniel’s strength I finally ventured out for a walk in my neighborhood (If you’re new to the natural labor scenario, walking often does a lot to help labor progress).